 So, although the operation is usually successful, it may be a difficult decision about if, or when, to opt for an operation.
 Because of the small chance of serious complications, some people decide to stick with hearing aids.
 They do so until their hearing becomes so bad that hearing aids are not helping very much.
 Other people opt for surgery earlier so as not to need hearing aids.
 When surgery is decided upon, the ear that is most badly affected is operated on first.
 This is the ear with most to gain if the operation is successful.
 It means that the best ear is still preserved in the small number of cases where the operation does not work.

 There is debate about whether the second ear should be operated on in the future.
 Some surgeons feel not, because if anything were to go wrong with the ear already operated on, you would still have the possibility of wearing a hearing aid and hearing something with your second ear.
 You should discuss this with your surgeon.

 In the past, fluoride tablets have been used to treat otosclerosis.
 However they are not currently recommended because the evidence of benefit is low-quality, and there is a risk of increasing other fractures including those of the hip.

 Other tablets called bisphosphonates have also been used in the past, but again the evidence is limited and they are not currently recommended.

 Hormone tablets and the contraceptive pill

-Some doctors feel that taking the contraceptive pill or hormone replacement therapy may make otosclerosis worse.
+Some doctors feel that taking the contraceptive pill or hormone replacement therapy may make otosclerosis worse and some women find that it worsens during pregnancy, possibly due to hormonal changes.
 If you have otosclerosis and are considering taking hormone treatment such as this, you should discuss the pros and cons fully with your doctor.